ankku-droid/SQL-EXCEL-POLLUTION-PROJECT/README.md

 **Project Title**: **SQL + EXCEL-POLLUTION-PROJECT**
 **Database**: `updated_pollution_project`

  This document outlines key questions and insights derived from the analysis of a comprehensive pollution dataset.
 The dataset contains vital environmental metrics, including PM2.5, PM10, nitrogen dioxide
  (NO₂), sulfur dioxide (SO₂), carbon monoxide (CO), temperature, and humidity.
 These metrics are analyzed to uncover patterns,correlations, and potential risk factors affecting air quality in various regions.
+ The analysis is categorized into three sections—basic, intermediate, and advanced—each addressing progressively more complex questions.
+Basic questions focus on fundamental metrics such as pollutant averages and air quality classifications.
+Intermediate questions delve into relationships between environmental factorsand pollutants, while advanced questions explore multifaceted interactions and predictive modeling opportunities.

 ## Objectives